 Total Maximum Daily Loads (TMDLs)

 TMDLs are water quality targets that are based on state water quality standards for specific pollutants, such as excessive nitrate.
-The Department determined that the Upper Wakulla River waterbody identification (WBID) number 1006 was impaired by nitrate, which was defined in the TMDL as nitrate + nitrite, using data from January 1, 2000 through June 30, 2007.
+The Department determined that the Upper Wakulla River waterbody identification (WBID) number 1006 was impaired by nitrate, which was defined in the TMDL as nitrate + nitrite as nitrogen, using data from January 1, 2000 through June 30, 2007.
 This determination was made based on stream condition index (SCI) surveys that indicated healthy biological community conditions in the Upper Wakulla River in only 7 of 27 sampling events.
 The biological community in the river is affected by excessive algal mats that were linked to elevated nitrate concentrations from anthropogenic sources (Department 2012a).
-Table ES-1 lists the TMDLs and pollutant load allocations adopted by rule for the Upper Wakulla River WBID.
+Table ES-1 lists the TMDL and pollutant load allocation adopted by rule for the Upper Wakulla River WBID.

 Table ES-1: Upper Wakulla River TMDL